 Dr. An Wang (February 7, 1920 – March 24, 1990) was a Chinese American computer engineer, inventor and co-founder of Wang Laboratories, which was known primarily for its dedicated word processing machines.
 He was also an important contributor to the development of magnetic core memory.

-Steve Nash (born February 7, 1974) is a Canadian American professional basketball player with the Lakers of the NBA.
+Steve Nash (born February 7, 1974) was a Canadian American professional basketball player who played most of his active years with the Mavericks and Lakers of the NBA.
 Nash is a two-time MVP, eight-time All Star and budding philanthropist.